Image biomarker standardisation initiative: Morphological features HCUG

 \subsubsection{ROI morphological and intensity masks}

 The ROI consists of a morphological and an intensity mask.
 The morphological mask is used to calculate many of the morphological features and to generate the voxel point set $\mathbf{X}_{c}$.
 Any holes within the morphological mask are understood to be the result of segmentation decisions, and thus to be intentional.
 The intensity mask is used to generate the voxel intensity set $\mathbf{X}_{gl}$ with corresponding point set $\mathbf{X}_{c,gl}$.
-In the benchmark data sets (Chapter \ref{chap_benchmark sets}), the masks are identical for the digital phantom, but differ due to re-segmentation of the intensity mask.